BrandonWilsonProjects/henry-hub-ng-forecasting/data/READMEDATA.md

 ## Data Merging and Alignment

 All six source datasets are merged on a common weekly Saturday date index.
-See index 90 - 97 within the .ipynb file for merging and alignment clarification
+See index 90 - 97 within the .ipynb file for merging and alignment clarification.

 ## Final Dataset Schema